Duke Blue Devils men's basketball: Cameron Indoor Stadium and fanbase

 Cameron Indoor Stadium was completed on January 6, 1940, having cost $400,000.
 At the time, it was the largest gymnasium in the country south of the Palestra at the University of Pennsylvania.
 Originally called Duke Indoor Stadium, it was renamed for Coach Cameron on January 22, 1972.
 The building originally included seating for 8,800, though standing room was sufficient to ensure that 12,000 could fit in on a particularly busy day.
 Then, as now, Duke students were allowed a large chunk of the seats, including those directly alongside the court.
 Renovations in 1987–1988 removed the standing room areas and added seats, bringing capacity to 9,314.

 Cameron Crazies

-Duke's men's basketball teams have had a decided home-court advantage for many years, thanks to the diehard students known as the Cameron Crazies.
+Duke's men's basketball teams have had a decided home-court advantage for many years, in large part due to a student section along the length of the court populated by the Cameron Crazies.
 The hardwood floor has been dedicated and renamed Coach K Court in honor of head coach Mike Krzyzewski, and the tent city outside Cameron where students camp out before big games is known as Krzyzewskiville.
 In 1999, Sports Illustrated ranked Cameron the fourth best venue in all of professional and college sports, and USA Today referred to it as "the toughest road game in the nation".

+Criticism

+The Duke men's basketball team has been noted as a particularly hated team within the sport.
+Some of the hate comes from fans of rival teams, most notably the North Carolina Tar Heels.
+The hate is often tied to Duke's record, as the team has experienced success in most seasons since the late 1980s.

+The hate is often tied to specific players.
+Christian Laettner, who played for Duke from 1988 to 1992 as they won two national championships, is often named as one of the most hated players in college basketball.
+The 2015 documentary I Hate Christian Laettner names five main reasons for the hate: "privilege, race, bully, greatness and looks".

+JJ Redick, who played at Duke from 2002 to 2006 also experienced hatred and animosity from fans during his tenure.
+Another particularly hated player is Grayson Allen, who played for Duke from 2014 to 2018.
+In addition to many of the reasons Laettner was hated, Allen was also targeted after several incidents in which he deliberately tripped opposing players.